Verified and Tested 05/06/15

 You are then asked to enter the password again.

 Once complete, you can verify MySQL is installed by running the below command.

 Next, you will want to secure MySQL by running the following command:

-This command will first ask you for your current MySQL “root” user password which we created earlier when installing MySQL.
+This command will first ask you for your current MySQL “root” user password, which we created earlier when installing MySQL.
 Enter the password and continue.
-You are then asked if you would like to change the root password, type “n” and press enter unless you want to change it.
-The next couple of questions you will say yes to as it will secure your MySQL.
-The command will remove anonymous user access, disallow root login remotely, remove the test database and access to it.
-Last question is to reload the privilege tables, say yes and press Enter.
+If you would like to change the root password, type “n” and press enter unless you want to change it.
+You will say yes to the next couple of questions as it will secure your MySQL.
+The command will remove anonymous user access, disallow root login remotely, remove the test database, and access it.
+The last question is to reload the privilege tables, say yes, and press Enter.

 To install PHP, run the following command:

 apt-get -y install php5 php5-mysql libapache2-mod-php5

 We will save a basic PHP script under the web root directory to test PHP.
 For Ubuntu 15.04, this is located in /var/www/html, so we would want to open a test file called something like test.php by running the following command:

 This will open an empty file, and we will add the following text:

 You will now need to restart Apache for the changes to take effect.
 To restart Apache, run the following command: